albertho425/albertho425/README.md

 :smiley: I'm a web developer based in Seattle, WA.

-:computer: I'm recently became the lead website and LMS developer at my current job.
-I'm also building *CRUD* web apps and taking new courses so I can apply them at my work.
+:computer: After working more than a decade in **IT and instructional design**, I moved to **Web Development** in **2020**.

-:computer: After working more than a decade in **Information Technology**, I moved to **Web Development** in **2020**.
+📚 I'm learning to become a good Drupal developer, a better WordPress developer, and a better web developer and programmer in general.

 :point_down: Scroll down for contact info, current tools, statistics, and public repositories.